icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 ## Summary

-Porter Perkins was quite productive during his career at NACA and NASA, publishing works on a variet of topics.
+Porter Perkins was quite productive during his career at NACA and NASA, publishing works on a variety of topics.

 ## [Propellers]({filename}perkins%20propellers.md)